BioBoost/course-object-oriented-programming-with-cpp/inheritance/inheritance.md

 ![Method Overriding](img/shapes_method_overriding.png)

-The UML diagram below shows a couple of examples of method overriding.
+The UML diagram above shows a couple of examples of method overriding.
 First of all there is the `draw()` method that is defined for the *Shape* class and its descendants.
 It takes no arguments and has no return value.
 Next there are the `getArea()` and `getCircumference()` methods which do return a `double`.
 Last is the `doesContain()` method which checks if the *Shape* contains a *Point*.
 It takes an argument and returns a value.
 Important to note is that the *signature* of all these methods are the same!
-The rules for method overriding are less strict than that but more on this later.

-Some rules:
+The rules for method overriding can be summarized as follows:

 * The argument list should be exactly the same as that of the overridden method.
 * The return type should be the same or a subtype of the return type declared in the original overridden method in the super class.